 There’s a lot of information available today about

-bullying and more awareness than ever of the problem.
-We know bullying often happens online.
+.
 We also know that bullying can be verbal as well as physical.
 But where does teasing fit in the picture?
 It is bullying?

 Here’s what you need to know about the difference between teasing and bullying, and how to help kids navigate these tricky social waters.